Birdo1221/Better-Golang-Net/README.md

 # Botnet Controller and Botnet Client

-This is a Updated Version The Previous Version Of This Can Be Found Here: [Old Src](https://github.com/Birdo1221/Golang-Net)
+This is a Updated Version The Previous Version Of This Can Be Found Here: [Link](https://github.com/Birdo1221/Golang-Net)